-Blacks In Technology presents a special Google Hangouts On Air event, as we sit down and talk with Tony Sebro (general counsel at the Software Freedom Conservancy) about Outreachy, an initiative that helps people from underrepresented groups get involved in Free and Open Source Software (FOSS) as well as offer paid full time internships opportunities.
+Blacks In Technology presents another episode of The Tech Life…Getting Hired.
+This episode we sit down and talk with Tony Sebro (general counsel at the Software Freedom Conservancy) about Outreachy, an initiative that helps people from underrepresented groups get involved in Free and Open Source Software (FOSS) as well as offer paid full time internships opportunities.

 Tony Sebro is a seasoned technology attorney with a broad base of business and legal experience relating to technology, strategy, and business development.
 Before joining Conservancy, Tony was most recently a Partner with the PCT Companies, a family of professional service firms.
 Prior to that, he was Program Director, Technology & Intellectual Property at IBM’s Armonk, New York world headquarters, where he was responsible for developing and executing licensing strategies in partnership with IBM’s Software Group.
 In that role, Tony led negotiations and structured deals with market leaders in the web technology, e-commerce, retail, enterprise software, and financial services sectors.
 Tony also led various internal strategic initiatives, including an effort to provide business leaders of key emerging market opportunities with coordinated intellectual property development and monetization strategies, as well as the revamping and supervision of IBM’s corporate-wide process for determining the value and availability of patents for sale.
 Prior to his tenure at IBM, Mr. Sebro practiced law in the New York office of Kenyon & Kenyon, LLP, handling litigation and licensing matters for clients in the medical, pharmaceutical and mechanical technology areas.
 Tony received his J.D. and his M.B.A. from the University of Michigan.
 He received his B.S. from the Massachusetts Institute of Technology.
 Tony is a member of the New York bar and registered to practice before the U.S. Patent and Trademark Office.
 Tony is also an active participant in and supporter of the non-profit community, and has served on the boards of multiple non-profit organizations.